FAQs

 Can I have an acute visit?

-Typical acute cases that I see include: sore neck with thyroid disease, hypoglycemia on current insulin regimen, side effects of hyperthyroidism or allergic reactions to medication for hyperthyroidism, needing a letter due to missed work or filling out an FMLA form.
+Typical acute cases that I see include: sore neck with thyroid disease, hypoglycemia on current insulin regimen, side effects of hyperthyroidism or allergic reactions to a medication, needing a letter due to missed work or filling out an FMLA form.

 What is an e-patient and am I one?